DS-xplorer/sql_retail_sales/README.md

 🛍️ Retail Sales Analysis Using SQL

-📌 Project Overview

-This project focuses on analyzing retail sales data using SQL to uncover meaningful business insights.
-The goal is to demonstrate practical SQL skills used by data analysts to answer real-world business questions related to sales performance, customer behavior, and product trends.

-This project is designed as a portfolio project for Data Analyst roles.

-📂 Dataset Description

-The dataset contains transactional retail sales data with information such as:

-Column

-Transaction ID - Unique identifier for each transaction

-Order Date -	Date of purchase

-Product -	Product name or category

-Quantity -	Number of units sold

-Sale -s	Total sales value

-Customer ID -	Unique customer identifier

-Gender -	Customer gender

-Age -	Customer age

-Region -	Sales region

-Shift -	Time of purchase (Morning / Evening)

-The dataset is stored in CSV format and analyzed using SQL queries.

-🛠 Tools & Technologies

-SQL (MySQL / PostgreSQL / SQLite)

-Relational Database

-Git & GitHub

-🎯 Business Objectives

-The analysis aims to answer the following business-driven questions:

-What is the overall sales performance?

-Which products and categories generate the highest revenue?

-Who are the top-spending customers?

-How do sales vary by region and time (shift)?

-What are the customer purchasing patterns?

-These objectives reflect real analytics tasks commonly performed in retail and consulting environments.

-🧠 SQL Concepts & Skills Used

-This project demonstrates strong command over core SQL concepts, including:

-Data filtering using WHERE

-Aggregations using SUM, COUNT, AVG

-Grouped analysis using GROUP BY and HAVING

-Sorting results using ORDER BY

-Conditional logic using CASE WHEN

-Date-based analysis

-Business-oriented query writing
+📌 Project Description

+This project focuses on analyzing retail sales data using SQL to understand sales trends, customer behavior, and product performance.
+The analysis is performed using structured SQL queries to answer common business questions faced by retail companies.

+This project is created as a portfolio project for Data Analyst roles.

+📂 Dataset Information

+The dataset contains retail transaction records with the following details:

+Column Name	Description
+transaction_id	Unique ID for each sale sale_date	Date of transaction sale_time	Time of transaction customer_id	Unique customer identifier gender	Customer gender age	Customer age category	Product category quantiy	Number of units sold price_per_unit	Price of one unit total_sale	Total revenue of the transaction

+Note: The column quantiy represents quantity (dataset typo).

+🎯 Objectives of Analysis

+The main objectives of this project are:

+Analyze overall sales performance

+Identify top-selling product categories

+Find high-value customers

+Study sales distribution by age and gender

+Understand sales behavior by time of day (shift)

+🛠 Tools & Technologies Used

+SQL (for data analysis)

+Relational Database (MySQL / PostgreSQL / SQLite)

+CSV Dataset

+GitHub (project hosting)

+🧠 SQL Concepts Used

+The project demonstrates practical usage of:

+SELECT, WHERE

+Aggregate functions (SUM, COUNT, AVG)

+GROUP BY and HAVING

+ORDER BY

+Date and time analysis

+Business-focused query logic

 📊 Key Insights

-(Insights may vary based on query execution)

-Certain product categories contribute significantly to total sales.
+Some product categories generate higher sales than others

-Sales volume fluctuates based on time of day (shift).
+Sales volume changes based on time of day

-Specific regions consistently outperform others.
+Certain customer age groups contribute more to revenue

-A small group of customers contributes a large portion of revenue.
+A small group of customers generates a large share of total sales

-These insights help businesses optimize product strategy, customer targeting, and regional planning.

 📈 Learning Outcomes

-Through this project, I gained hands-on experience in

-Writing business-focused SQL queries
+This project helped in developing:

+Strong SQL querying skills

-Analyzing transactional sales data
+Ability to analyze real-world transactional data

-Extracting actionable insights from raw datasets
+Business understanding through data

-Structuring SQL projects for professional portfolios
+Experience in creating portfolio-ready SQL projects

-🚀 Future Scope
+🚀 Future Improvements

-This project can be extended by:
-Creating dashboards in Tableau / Power BI
+Create dashboards using Tableau or Power BI

-Performing deeper analysis using Python
+Perform advanced analysis using Python

-Adding customer segmentation models
+Add customer segmentation

-Integrating multiple datasets (inventory, returns, logistics)
+Combine sales data with inventory data

+👤 Author

+Vibha Rana
+Aspiring Data Analyst
+Skills: SQL | Data Analytics | Data Visualization